Long-sightedness - Hyperopia

 Appointments at the Augencenter Wollishofen

-If you cannot find an online appointment within a reasonable time, please contact us by phone.
+If you cannot find an online appointment in a useful time, please contact us by phone.

 Agreed dates (GTC's):